metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_parameter_group_v1alpha1_manifest.md

 Required:

-- `family` (String) The name of the parameter group family that the parameter group can be usedwith.
+- `family` (String) The name of the parameter group family that the parameter group can be used with.
 - `name` (String) The name of the parameter group.

 Optional:

 - `description` (String) An optional description of the parameter group.
 - `parameter_name_values` (Attributes List) An array of parameter names and values for the parameter update.
-You mustsupply at least one parameter name and value; subsequent arguments are optional.A maximum of 20 parameters may be updated per request. (see [below for nested schema](#nestedatt--spec--parameter_name_values))
+You must supply at least one parameter name and value; subsequent arguments are optional.
+A maximum of 20 parameters may be updated per request. (see [below for nested schema](#nestedatt--spec--parameter_name_values))
 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--parameter_name_values"></a>
 ### Nested Schema for `spec.parameter_name_values`